 In our 7th episode of Day In The Life of A Remote Worker, joining us is the world’s leading remote job coach, digital nomad, official member of the Forbes Coaches Council and a course instructor in his own right.
 Introducing Jordan Carroll, an individual who has transformed the lives of many employees that want to transition into remote jobs and work remotely.

-Jordan Carroll has had the experience of working for a Fortune 50 company in the past and now he currently runs his business The Remote Job Coach and also teaches his popular and informative Road to Remote online course.
+Jordan Carroll has had the experience of working for a Fortune 50 company in the past and now he currently runs his business The Remote Job Coach.

 Tell me about yourself and what it is that you do?